 - TOEFL (Test of English as a Foreign Language) scores are required for applicants whose native language is not English and who have not completed at least one year of US college/university level studies.
 The institution code is 4840; the department code is 38.

-Postgraduate Application Fee Form with non-refundable $60 fee ($80 for international students, including Canadian citizens) to:
+Residency Application Fee Form with non-refundable $60 fee ($80 for international students, including Canadian citizens) to:

 UCSF Office of the Registrar